daydreaming-experiment/app/README.md

 daydreaming
 ===========

 Android app for Mind-Wandering experiment.
-Still in development.
+Still in development for now.